zio/zio-config/README.md

  def add[F[_]: Applicative, A: Monoid](primary: F[A], secondary: F[A]): F[A] =
     primary.<*>(Applicative[F].map(secondary)(secondary => (primary: A) => primary.mappend(secondary)))

- // Now even `Config` can take part in this addition confirming the values returned by the source is always Monoid
+ // Now even `Config` can take part in this addition given the values of config parameters should be Monoid,
- // instead of using native `zip` and addition directly on `Int` val configResult = add(Config.int("marks1"), Config.int("marks2")))
+ // instead of using native `zip` and separately implementing addition for various types val configResult = add(Config.int("marks1"), Config.int("marks2")))

  ConfigProvider.fromMap(Map("marks1" -> "10", "marks2" -> "20")).load(configResult) // returns 30